C++ - Forward List get_allocator() Function

-The C++ forward_list::get_allocator function is used to return a copy of allocator object associated with the given forward_list.
+The C++ forward_list::get_allocator function returns a copy of allocator object associated with the given forward_list.

 Syntax